 Besides that, the Downton Abbey film also has humor in spades.
 In a standout scene, Mr. Molesley embarrasses himself in front of the royal family, proving Kevin Doyle has comedic chops to spare.
 The scene is hilarious and left the audience in stitches.
 This man deserves more roles and more screen time!

 The romances were also lovely.
-Tom Branson finally has an authentic love interest besides Sybil (though it was hard not to also notice the actor’s chemistry with the actress playing Princess Mary).
-In fact, Tom may have the biggest role in the film – or at least the most screen time.
+Tom Branson finally has an authentic love interest besides Sybil (though it was hard not to notice the actor’s chemistry with the actress playing Princess Mary).
+In fact, Tom may have the most prominent role in the film – or at least the most screen time.

 Thomas also gets some love.
-His story is done in such an emotional way, it’s better to just watch it than tell you about it.
+His story is done in such an emotional way; it’s better to watch it than tell you about it.
 The other love stories continue believably from the series hitting just the right notes and should leave romance fans satisfied.

-Not only is Downton Abbey a must-see period drama, but it’s also a memorable cinematic experience and is what good entertainment is all about.
+Downton Abbey is a must-see period drama, but it’s also a memorable cinematic experience and is what good entertainment is all about.

 Have you seen the Downton Abbey movie yet?
 What are your thoughts on this continuation of the PBS Masterpiece series?
 Let me know in the comments.